bids-standard/.github/CODE_OF_CONDUCT.md

 ### Ongoing Documentation of Event and Community Bans

-The BIDS-maintainers shall maintain a list of people who have been banned from BIDS-organized events including:
+The BIDS maintainers shall maintain a list of people who have been banned from BIDS-organized events including:

-* The effective date of their ban
+* The effective date of their ban.
 * The duration of their bans, or whether the ban is permanent.

 This list shall only be viewable by the maintainers.

 ### Privacy Concerns

 There are some common privacy pitfalls to online tools like Google Docs.
-Make sure to always share the document with committee members who don't have a conflict of interest, rather than turning link sharing on.
-This prevents people outside of the committee from accessing the documents.
+Make sure to always share the document with Working Group members who don't have a conflict of interest, rather than turning link sharing on.
+This prevents people outside of thefrom accessing the documents.

-Another common issue is that when a folder is shared with the whole committee, even if a person doesn't have edit or view access to an individual report, they can still see the document's title.
+Another common issue is that when a folder is shared with the whole  Working Group, even if a person doesn't have edit or view access to an individual report, they can still see the document's title.
 This can give information away, such as the person who made the report.
 Some communities use initials in the report title instead.
 That can still reveal information, and it makes it hard to talk about report status in public spaces (such as an event).
 The committee may want to assign a code name to each report, and reference that name in the report title and status spreadsheet.
 You can use an online random phrase generator to create the code name.

-When on-boarding a new Code of Conduct committee member, they should be provided with a list of names of people who have been reported in active Code of Conduct incidents.
-The new committee member should state whether they have any conflicts of interest with reviewing documentation for those cases.
+When on-boarding a new Code of Conduct Working Group member, they should be provided with a list of names of people who have been reported in active Code of Conduct incidents.
+The new  Working Group member should state whether they have any conflicts of interest with reviewing documentation for those cases.
 If not, they will be given edit access to the report documents.

-This procedure was adapted from the Python Software Foundation Community Member Procedure For Reporting Code of Conduct Incidents, which was adapted from the PyCon US reporters guide, which was itself adapted from the Ada Initiative's guide titled "[Conference anti-harassment/Responding to Reports](https://geekfeminism.fandom.com/wiki/Conference_anti-harassment/Responding_to_reports)”, the [Django Project reporting guidelines](https://www.djangoproject.com/conduct/reporting/) (CC BY 3.0), with additions by [Otter Tech](https://otter.technology/).

 ## Reference